docrostov/kol-ts-starter/README.md

   }
 }

-export function main() {
+export function main(): void {
   print(checkMP());
 }
 ```

-- **STEP 6:** Now, let's update package.json; run `yarn init` to revamp the package.json file to reflect whatever you want your script to be named.
-The new name will propagate down into the final build.
-- **STEP 7:** Let's build your code!
-Run `yarn run build` to build out a new output main.js file.
+- A helpful command within `yarn` is `yarn init`.
+This is useful for changing details about the package without needing to manually muck around `packages.json` and hoping you changed everything correctly.
+Call `yarn init` now, and provide a cool name for your package.
+You will be then asked further questions like what version of the package this is, a description of said package and so on.
+You can skip any you don't feel like answering by pressing enter.
+- Repeat the `yarn run build` from last time, and this time the scripts folder will have a subfolder named whatever you named the project.
+Neat!
-- **STEP 8:** (OPTIONAL) Now, you want to symlink your code into your KoLMafia directory.
-This will involve using a linking command.
-Keep in mind that you cannot do ./ completion with symlinks; you need to explicitly list out the entire file path.
+- Rather than manually copying the files every time you build your package, you can create a symlink that will let KoLMafia see the files in your repository folder.
+Keep in mind that you cannot do `./` completion with symlinks; you need to explicitly list out the entire file path.
 My symlink command on Mac OS was the following: `ln -s "$PWD/KoLmafia/scripts/PACKAGE_NAME ~/Library/Application\ Support/KoLmafia/scripts/` -- Windows and Linux users may need a different approach.
-You can also simply move the generated JS script into your mafia/scripts folder, you'll just need to remember when debugging to do it every time you re-compile the script.
-- **STEP 9:** From the KoLMafia GCLI, run "main.js" -- this should generate your MP statement.
-Congrats, you made something!

-For extra credit, you can install some very helpful VS Code extensions: [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
-If you install the latter, your code will auto-format on save!
+- Once you make the symlink, you can call `PACKAGE_NAME/main-script-name.js` from the KoLMafia GCLI.
+Neat!

+## PART THREE - QUICK NOTES ON GIT

+- If you intend to help develop an existing project, rather than cloning straight from the project's repository, click the "Fork" button to make your own copy of it.
+You can then `git clone` this repository and start working on it.
+It's generally recommended to create a fresh branch when you start working on something, and then pull request it in against the original repository.
+This makes it easier to keep your personal copy of the project's main branch up to date if you need it for anything.
+- A common use of `yarn init` is to repurpose an existing project into something you can noodle around with, perhaps into a new project of your own?
+That's fine and dandy until it comes time to chuck it onto GitHub, all while you have existing git config debris from when you cloned it the first time.
+Never fear, for this is solvable!
+Go onto GitHub and create the repository where you wish to store your project, copy its URL, and override the existing git config by calling `git remote set-url NEW_REPOSITORY_URL`.
+Now you can put your code up for the world to see!